LSSTScienceCollaborations/StackClub/Basics/README.rst

 Basics
 ------

-This folder contains a set of tutorial notebooks exploring the basic properties of the DM Stack data structures, classes and functions.
-See the index table below for links to the notebook code, and an auto-rendered view of the notebook with outputs.
+This set of tutorial notebooks will help you explore the basic properties of the LSST software Stack data structures, classes and functions.
+The table contains links to the notebook code, and also to auto-rendered views of the notebooks with their outputs.

 .. list-table::